GCBallesteros/dotfiles/nvim/README.md

 Finally, `lua/colors/` contains the configuration for the colorschemes that you have installed.

+## Adding plugins
+New plugins are to be added on `lua/plugin_list.lua`.
+Each element of the `plugin` table will be passed to a packer `use` statement.
+As discussed above configurations for plugins can be either put into a separate folder in the `lua/plugins/configs` folder or you can just extend the `misc.lua` file also on that folder.

 ## Adding a colorscheme
 The colorscheme field on the `lua/config.lua` file is actually interpolated